 This phase of the structure is comparable with examples of dwellings at Stonehall, Mainland and Knap of Howar, Papa Westray.
-Although excavations at Pool uncovered some early Neolithic structures in the 1980s, this is the first ‘classic’ early Neolithic house to be discovered in Sanday.
+Although excavations at Pool uncovered some early Neolithic structures in the 1980s, this is the first “classic” Early Neolithic house to be discovered in Sanday.
 It is also contemporary with a stalled burial cairn situated just along the coast at Tresness, which is also being examined by the team.

 A range of finds associated with the Neolithic house including some fragments of pottery, Skaill knives, a grinding stone, flint working remains and animal bones have also been unearthed.
 More importantly, preservation is excellent and the floor deposits are a deep red-brown colour and are rich in organic remains.

-However, excavating this site has its challenges, not least that it is in the inter-tidal zone and is partly underwater twice a day!
+However, excavating this site has its challenges – not least that it is in the inter-tidal zone and is partly underwater twice a day!

-Several people have recounted a tradition of whales being ca’d (driven) ashore at Cata Sands.
+Several people have recounted a tradition of whales being caa’d (driven) ashore at Cata Sands.
 We wondered if this tradition could account for the whale remains.
-A very likely explanation was given by local Orcadians who provided us with an account of a 19th century visit to Sanday published in 1875.
+A very likely explanation was given by local Orcadians, who provided us with an account of a 19th century visit to Sanday published in 1875.

-Another reference to whales being driven into Cata Sands in the 18th Century also exists.
-On that occasion there were hundreds driven in.
+Another reference to whales being driven into Cata Sand in the 18th Century also exists.
+On that occasion there were hundreds.
 More research will clarify the origin of these skeletons.